OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ## kubectl on Windows Images

-Windows 2016 and 2019 dynamic worker images come with many versions of `kubectl` available.
+Windows 2019 dynamic worker images come with many versions of `kubectl` available.

 A specific version can be used by [specifying a custom kubectl location](/docs/deployments/kubernetes/kubectl/index.md) of `c:\tools\kubectl\{{version}}\kubectl.exe`, where `{{version}}` is one of the following: